 Articles, review essays, and book reviews published in the JLA emphasize innovative work and data-led analysis across a range of socio-political and socio-cultural legal contexts.
 The journal also considers, in broad terms, how the legal may enter into social constructions of persons and how the 'legal' might change meaning in terms of particular 'everyday' interpretations.
 Together with the journal's forum section, the JLA draws on cross-disciplinary exchanges to demonstrate how anthropology can effectively contribute to the current debates on contemporary socio-legal and related issues.

-Narmala Halstead, University of Sussex
+Narmala Halstead, University of Sussex, UK

-Insa Koch, London School of Economics
+Insa Koch, London School of Economics, UK

-Méadhbh McIvor, University of Groningen
+Méadhbh McIvor, University of Groningen, Netherlands

 Book Reviews Editor